AudioHackLab/norns/readme-setup.md

 ## 4. launching components

-run `start.sh` to execute it.\
+run `start.sh` to execute norns.\

+Notes.
-Note: The OSC rx port to control matron bind at: 10111 .\
+The OSC rx port to control matron bind at: 10111 .\
 To see the virtual oled screen run `xvncviewer 127.0.0.1:5901`\
 This script will start two separate services automatically:

 ### a. `crone` (audio engine)